-"Versatile Modularisation", which is a form of agile adaptation, therefore becomes key.
-[3] The first Aircraft Carrier, HMS ARK ROYAL (II), was laid down in 1914 as a freighter, designed for the coal-grain trade in the Black Sea.
-More recently, the U.K. ship HMS OCEAN applied merchant-marine standards to achieve something of an affordable half-way house, between conflated Navy Engineering and Lloyds Standards, and a fully versatile modularised system.
+'Versatile Modularisation', which is a form of agile adaptation, therefore becomes key.3 The first Aircraft Carrier, HMS Ark Royal, was laid down in 1914 as a freighter, designed for the coal-grain trade in the Black Sea.
+More recently, the UK's HMS Ocean applied merchant-marine standards to achieve something of an affordable half-way house, between conflated Navy Engineering and Lloyds Standards, and a fully versatile modularised system.